datafolklabs/cement/doc/source/dev/hooks.rst

 As you can see, it doesn’t matter what order we place register the hook, the weight runs then in order from lowest to highest.
-That might actually be my favorite addition.
+Hooks are awesome and provide a little bit of magic to your application.
+Be sure to properly document any hooks you define, what their purpose is and where they will be run.